yukatan/commangular/README.md

 Main features :

-* Chaining of command in command groups.
+* Chaining of commands in command groups.
 * Execution of commands in sequence or in parallel.
 * Any level of nesting in groups.
 * Injection of an object from the angular context with the same syntax.